1010Technologies/pxt-makerbit-ir-receiver/README.md

 ## makerbit.irDatagram

 Returns the IR datagram as 32-bit hexadecimal string.
-The last received datagram is returned and "0x00000000" if no data has been received yet.
+The last received datagram is returned or "0x00000000" if no data has been received yet.

 ```sig
 makerbit.irDatagram()